25 Tips to Make Your Telesales People More Productive

 2. Encourage Sales People to Use a Pull Communication Style

-When doing some research for a high-street optician, Carolyn Blunt realised that some advisors took 240 seconds to arrange an appointment whilst others took double that time.
+While researching for a high-street optician, Carolyn Blunt discovered that some advisors took 240 seconds to book appointments, while others took twice as long.

 3. Don’t Pressure Salespeople by Squeezing Wrap Time